mattn/algia/README.md

 }
 ```

-If you want to zap via Nostr Wallet Connect, please add `nwc-pub` and `nwc-uri` which are provided from <https://nwc.getalby.com/apps/new?c=Algia>
+If you want to zap via Nostr Wallet Connect, please add `nwc-uri` which are provided from <https://nwc.getalby.com/apps/new?c=Algia>

 ```json
 {